What to Eat in Sicily: 21 Must Try Foods

 Cannolo

 Cannoli are the most well known Sicilian dessert.
-Flaky pastry tubes are filled with creamy sweet ricotta and often studded with chocolate chips and dried fruit.
+Flaky pastry tubes are filled with creamy sweet ricotta and often studded with dried fruit.

 Cassata